This locomotive was built by Hawthorn Leslie in 1934 for Stewarts & Lloyds Ltd to work at the Corby Iron & Steel Works.

 The locomotive was converted to oil burning at some time in its working life.

 In 1967 the British steel industry was nationalised and the Stewarts & Lloyds steel tube works at Corby became part of British Steel Corporation.
 In 1973 the government approved a strategy of consolidating steel making in five main areas – South Wales, Sheffield, Scunthorpe, Teesside and Scotland – most of which are coastal sites with access to economic supplies of iron rich imported ores.
 In the government agreed a programme that would lead to the phasing-out of steel making in Corby which resulted in over 5,000 jobs being lost there by the end of 1981 and further cuts which took the total loss of jobs at Corby to 11,000.
 The result was an unemployment rate of over 30%.

 This locomotive was identified as being destined to be purchased for preservation by the Corby Urban District Council as a piece of the towns industrial heritage.
-Consideration was given to having the locomotive displayed in the town centre but it was decided to place it in the East Carlton Countryside Park & Steel Heritage Centre at Corby.
+Consideration was given to having the locomotive displayed in the town centre but it was decided to place it in the West Glebe Park in Corby which was only about two miles from where it was previously employed.
+In the mid 1970s the locomotive was moved to the East Carlton Countryside Park & Steel Heritage Centre at Corby.
 This is where it remains slowly rusting away in the open air.

 In May 2021 I was informed that a campaign was to be launched to restore the locomotive in its original ochre livery and then placing it on static display.

 In June 2021 I was informed that the owners – the newly formed North Northamptonshire Unitary Council – had given approval and backing for a local campaign to restore 3827 to its former glory.